Lorena Gómez: Post Show – Debut album (2007): Lorena

 Once finished the program, and after made the required interviews in television and press as winner of Operación Triunfo, she started the recording of her first album in Sony BMG.
 The recording of this album was made between February and March 2007 in the Estudios Filigrana at Córdoba, under the direction and production of Manuel Ruiz "Queco".

 On 27 March 2007, two months after winning Operación Triunfo, this album, named Lorena was released, the album was an album of personal covers of greatest hits of international artists, with two new songs also included.
 The album entered and peaked at number 4 of the Spanish Top 100 Albums.

 Two singles were released from the album: "Sin Medida" in March 2007 and "Otro Amor Vendrá" in July 2007.
 Lorena promoted these singles in television, radio and press (National and Autonomic); also she was invited to perform in several galas and events (as the Cup's Soccer Final in the Santiago Bernabeu Stadium or the Europride 2007 between others); and she appeared in the TV Series more viewed in Spain: Yo soy Bea.

 She started the tour Adelante on 24 March 2007 with her mates in Operación Triunfo 2006.
 In this tour they performed songs of the TV program and their first single of their albums.
 The tour was composed of 11 concerts in big precincts in Lleida, Santander, Zaragoza, Madrid, Barcelona, València, Murcia, Fuerteventura, Málaga and Bilbao.
 The tour finished on 26 May 2007 in Bilbao.

 In the summer of 2007 she made a mini-tour presenting the songs of her debut album.
 The tour started on 16 June 2007 in Lleida as supporting artist of David Bisbal.
 The tour was composed of 10 concerts in the provinces of Lleida, Lugo, Murcia, Málaga, Asturias, Barcelona, Madrid and Huesca.
 The tour finished on 12 October 2007 in Fraga (Huesca).

 2008 – Second-album: De Pelicula

-11 famous movie soundtracks of all time: Maniac, I've had the time of my life, I say a little prayer, I don't want to miss a thing, Eye of the tiger, Footloose, Up where we belong, If you could read my mind, Fame, Think and Save the best for last.

 The lead off single is Maniac, which failed to make any impact on the charts, due to the low promotion given on radios and TV shows.

 The album was released on 1 April 2008 in Spain, and peaked at a very disappointing #34 on the Spanish Albums Chart, due to the low promotion and the album is another cover-release.
 The album fell to #57 the following week, rising to #46 the fourth week.